Your Guide to Choosing Student Loans

 Students who take out loans for school don’t have to go into default.
 By following a few basic guidelines, borrowers can manage their repayment process smoothly, stay out of default, and build a strong credit history.
 These are some good rules to live by as you repay your student debt:

-- Review all loan documents carefully, and call the bank directly if any terms seem confusing.
+- Review all loan documents carefully, and call the lender directly if any terms seem confusing.

 - Make payments on time, every time, to avoid late fees, additional interest, collection fees, and a variety of other costs associated with the collection process.